Weak Signal Asymptotics for Sequentially Randomized Experiments: Asymptotics for K-Armed Sequential Experiments

 \begin{rema}[Capturing Time Dependence] It is useful to note that the family of experiments described in Definition \ref{def:SRME} contains those algorithms whose sampling probabilities may depend on the time period, $ i $.
 This is captured through the fact that $ \sum_{k} Q_{i,k} =i $, that is, the time period $ i $ can be simply read off by calculating the $ L_1 $ norm of the vector $ Q_i $. \end{rema}

 We now examine several examples of popular algorithms that fit under the sequentially randomized Markov experiment framework.

-\begin{exam} Thompson sampling is a popular Bayesian heuristic for running sequential experiments \citep{thompson1933likelihood}.
-In Thompson sampling an agent starts with a prior belief distribution $G_0$ on the reward distributions \smash{$\cb{P_k}_{k = 1}^K$}.
-Then, at each step $i$, the agent draws the $k$-th arm with probability $\rho_{k,i}$ corresponding to their posterior belief $G_{i-1}$ that $P_k$ has the highest mean, and any so-gathered information to update the posterior $G_i$ using Bayes' rule.
-The motivation behind Thompson sampling is that it quickly converges to pulling the best arm, and thus achieves low regret \citep{agrawal2017near,chapelle2011empirical}.
-Thompson sampling does not always satisfy Definition \ref{def:SRME}.
-However, widely used modeling choices involving exponential families for the \smash{$\cb{P_k}_{k = 1}^K$} and conjugate priors for $G_0$ result in these posterior probabilities $\rho_{k,i}$ satisfying the Markov condition \eqref{eq:psi} \citep{russo2018tutorial}, in which case Thompson sampling yields a sequentially randomized Markov experiment in the sense of Definition \ref{def:SRME}.
-See Sections \ref{sec:TS} for further discussion. \end{exam}

-\begin{exam} Exploration sampling is a variant of Thompson sampling where, using notation from the above example,we pulling each arm with probability $\pi_{k,i} = \rho_{k,i} (1 - \rho_{k,i}) / \sum_{l = 1}^K \rho_{l,i} (1 - \rho_{l,i})$ instead of $\pi_{k,i} = \rho_{k,i}$ \citep{kasy2019adaptive}.
-Exploration sampling is preferred to Thompson sampling when the analyst is more interested in identifying the best arm than simply achieving low regret \citep{kasy2019adaptive,russo2020simple}.
-Exploration sampling satisfies Definition \ref{def:SRME} under the same conditions as Thompson sampling. \end{exam}

 \begin{exam} A greedy agent may be tempted to always pull the arm with the highest apparent mean, $S_{i,k}/Q_{i,k}$; however, this strategy may fail to experiment enough and prematurely discard good arms due to early unlucky draws.
-A tempered greedy algorithm instead chooses
+A tempered greedy algorithm instead chooses arm $ k $ with probability:

-where $\alpha, \, c > 0$ are tuning parameters that serve to govern the strength of the extent to which the agent focuses on the greedy choice and to protect against division by zero respectively.
+where $\alpha, \, c > 0$ are tuning parameters that serve to govern the strength of the extent to which the agent focuses on the greedy choice and to protect against division by zero, respectively.
 The selection choices \eqref{eq:tempered_greedy} satisfy \eqref{eq:psi} and thus Definition \ref{def:SRME} by construction. \end{exam}

 \begin{exam} Similar learning dynamics arise in human psychology and behavioral economics where an agent chooses future actions with a bias towards those that have accrued higher (un-normalized) cumulative reward \citep{erev1998predicting, xu2020reinforcement}.
 A popular example, known as Luce's rule \citep{luce1959individual}, uses sampling probabilities